imenmraidi/Treasure-Hunt-Game/README.md

 ## How to Run
 1. Clone the repository.
 2. Compile the server and client files.
-3. Start the server using `java server.Server.
+3. Start the server using `java server.Server`.
 4. Start the client using `java client.Client`.